gvillena/torc/README.md

-# Torc Take Home Assesment Solution
+# Torc Take Home Assessment Solution

 ![image](https://github.com/gvillena/torc/assets/12707294/bfa69ecc-667c-4498-b1bb-a175502cc0ef)

 ## Description
 This project sets up a Kubernetes cluster to host a Book Library application consisting of various microservices, including a database, API backend, a messaging hub, and a single-page application (SPA).
 Each microservice is deployed as a separate deployment within the Kubernetes cluster and exposed through corresponding services.
-This project represents the solution for a take-home assessment as part as the selection process for a Senior Software Engineer position at Torc.

 ## Components
 1. **sqldata (StatefulSet):**